The-Ronin-Project/ronin-contract-event-tooling/README.md

 # Event Contract Tooling

-This project builds a gradle plugin (see [ronin-contract-event-plugin](ronin-contract-event-plugin)) and a docker image that _runs_ that gradle plugin if you don't want to install gradle locally.
+This project builds a gradle plugin (see [ronin-contract-json-plugin](ronin-contract-json-plugin)) and a docker image that _runs_ that gradle plugin if you don't want to install gradle locally.

 # Gradle Plugin

-For information on the Gradle plugin, see [ronin-contract-event-plugin](ronin-contract-event-plugin).
+For information on the Gradle plugin, see [ronin-contract-json-plugin](ronin-contract-json-plugin).

 # Tools